Ridhwana/rails/guides/source/caching_with_rails.md

 end
 ```

-When both `last_modified` and `etag` are set, behavior varies depending on the value of `config.action_dispatch.strict_freshness`.
+When both `last_modified` and `etag` are set, the behavior depends on
-If set to `true`, only the `etag` is considered as specified by RFC 7232 section 6.
+`config.action_dispatch.strict_freshness`.
+If it is `true`, only the `etag` is
+considered, as specified by RFC 7232 section 6.
+If it is `false`, both headers
-If set to `false`, both are considered and the cache is considered fresh if both conditions are satisfied, as was the historical Rails behavior.
+are checked and the response is considered fresh only if they both match.

-Sometimes we want to cache response, for example a static page, that never gets
+Sometimes you want to cache a response that effectively never changes, such as a
-expired.
-To achieve this, we can use `http_cache_forever` helper and by doing
+static page.
+In that case, you can use the `http_cache_forever` helper so
-so browser and proxies will cache it indefinitely.
+browsers and proxies cache it for a very long time.

 By default cached responses will be private, cached only on the user's web
 browser.
 To allow proxies to cache the response, set `public: true` to indicate
 that they can serve the cached response to all users.

-Using this helper, `last_modified` header is set to `Time.new(2011, 1, 1).utc`
+This helper sets `last_modified` to `Time.new(2011, 1, 1).utc` and applies a
-and `expires` header is set to a 100 years.
+very long `Cache-Control` lifetime.

-WARNING: Use this method carefully as browser/proxy won't be able to invalidate
+WARNING: Use this method carefully.
+Browsers and proxies will keep reusing the
-the cached response unless browser cache is forcefully cleared.
+response until it changes at a different URL or the cache is cleared.

 ```ruby
 class HomeController < ApplicationController